How to Organize Your Favorite Recipes

 2. Write the Recipes on Recipe Cards

-It’s important to realize that recipe cards are not dead.
-In fact, they are still a really awesome way of organizing recipes.
+It’s important to realize that recipe cards aren’t dead.
+In fact, they’re still a really awesome way of organizing recipes.
 Every time you find a recipe that you truly love, don’t be shy about writing it on a recipe card and adding it to your collection.

 Recipe cards are popular because they don’t take up a lot of room and they’re super easy to organize.
 The key is making sure you organize as you go, so you don’t have a huge pile of recipe cards that you don’t know what to do with.